-Today the Chicago Bears held their annual ‘end of the season’ press conference and there was a lot of buzz heading into it.
-A lot people wondered how they were going to address the quarterback situation moving forward and to some Ryan Pace’s answer shocked them.
+Today the Chicago Bears held their annual ‘end of the season’ press conference and there was a ton of buzz heading into it.
+A lot people wondered how they were going to address the quarterback situation moving forward and when it came to Ryan Pace’s answer, it caught many fans off guard.

-Not me though.
-I am anything but surprised.
-This organization, especially Ryan Pace, have invested so heavily into their 2017 second overall pick, that I knew whole-heatedly that Mitch Trubisky was going to be the starter for the Bears next season.
+However, I am anything but surprised.
+This organization, especially Ryan Pace, have invested so heavily into their 2017 second overall pick, that I knew Mitchell Trubisky was likely going to be the starter for the Bears next season.

 When it comes to the quarterback position, people tend to display very little patience.
 I truly believe that sentence has never been more true than in 2019.
-Right now when you look across the NFL, there are a bunch of young quartebacks simply lighting it up.
+When you look across the NFL, there are a bunch of young quarterbacks simply lighting it up.

-When we look back at the 2019 season, it is extremely easy to toss all the blame on the 25 year-old quarterback while ignoring all the other signs of regression that surrounded the young signal caller.
+When we look back at the 2019 season, it is extremely easy to toss all the blame on the shoulders of the 25 year-old quarterback.
 With that being said, let’s take a look at the many other reasons why this Bears team regressed in 2019.

 The play-calling/decision making of Matt Nagy